raihahahan/SICP/README.md

 This is entirely for me to track my own progress.
 As I am only self-learning this book, the solutions for the exercises may not be fully correct.
 This repo currently only includes exercises for Chapter 1 and less than half of Chapter 2 as it is still a work in progress.
 It also includes Useful Functions containing procedures which may be helpful in certain chapters.
 Over time, more exercises will be added into this repo as I progress further into the book.

+Each exercise aims to include:
+* Code for the solution
+* Code documentation (eg. comments explaining the required arguments and expected return values)
+* Tests and output

+Granted, each of these solutions are not fully polished as this is only for my own progress tracking.

 ## Getting Started

 * MIT/GNU Scheme is what I use to compile my code.